 These are the two options you have when you consider umbilical hernia repair because your umbilical hernia will never ever close itself up.

 After having tried so many exercises and hearing the doc explain umbilical hernias like this, I decided to have surgery.
 I scheduled the surgery and went on vacation.

 This is a picture of me and my umbilical hernia-causing fella.
-On this vacation, we had to carefully monitor my activity.
+On this vacation, I had to carefully monitor my activity.

-It created very slow-paced days, but it helped me become more determined to try a surgical repair.
-By the end of vacation, I still wasn’t certain surgical repair was the answer, but I knew I needed something to change so I could get back to leading the active lifestyle I was used to.
+It created very slow-paced days, but it helped convince me that maybe I should give the surgery a try.
+I knew I needed something to change so I could get back to leading the active lifestyle I was used to.

 Once I healed from my umbilical hernia repair surgery, my only regret was that I hadn’t done it sooner.
 After my surgery, I realized my body had been at a huge deficit because of my hernia.

 For over a year, I had been walking around with my internal organs slipping out through a hole in my abdominal wall.
 Although I knew this was happening, I didn’t realize this hernia was the cause of all my struggles and pain.

 Imagine trying to carry your laundry in a basket with a hole in the bottom.
 Sure, you might be able to figure out a way to get your clothes from point A to point B, but it won’t be pretty.
 And it won’t be easy.